 Charities, NGOs and governments should look at the multiple levels of discrimination older women face because of their age and their gender, and create close working relationships and inclusive policies that take these factors into account.

 For these changes to occur, the way that societies view older women – and the way that older women view themselves – must change.
 Girls and women of all ages, and not just women of child-bearing age, must be considered by policy makers to ensure that they are treated equally to their male counterparts throughout their lives.

 Older women should not be made to feel they are a ‘liability’ or a ‘burden’, and instead should be imbued with feelings of self-worth and value.
 Critically, they must also be recognised for the social and economic contributions that they make to their families; their communities and societies as a whole.

-Baroness Sally Greengross OBE, is Chief Executive of the International Longevity Centre-UK (ILC-UK) and Co-President of the ILC Global Alliance.
+Baroness Sally Greengross OBE (1935-2022), was Chief Executive of the International Longevity Centre-UK (ILC-UK) and Co-President of the ILC Global Alliance.

-She has been a cross-bench member of the House of Lords since 2000.
+She was a cross-bench member of the House of Lords from 2000.